DevNishantHub/Want-an-idea/PROJECT_DESCRIPTION.md

 ## 🚀 Project Overview

 **WantAnIdea** is a modern, community-driven web platform designed to bridge the gap between creative minds and actionable project ideas.
-Built with React and enhanced with cognitive psychology principles, it serves as a comprehensive ecosystem where innovators, developers, entrepreneurs, and creators can discover, share, and collaborate on project ideas across various domains.
+Built with React and enhanced with cognitive psychology principles, it serves as a comprehensive ecosystem where innovators, developers, entrepreneurs, and creators can discover, share, and build upon project ideas across various domains.

 ## 🎯 Mission Statement

-To democratize innovation by making quality project ideas accessible to everyone, regardless of their experience level, while fostering a supportive community that transforms concepts into reality.
+To democratize innovation by making quality project ideas accessible to everyone, regardless of their experience level, while fostering a supportive community that inspires individual creativity and building.

 ## ✨ Key Features